About me and my Taekwondo journey to a healthy and fulfilling life!

 Even if I wasn’t signed up in clubs continuously over these years, I always kept practising martial arts, and Taekwondo has always been part of my life.
 Since the end of March 2017, I have been attending training classes 3-5 training per week in three different clubs – as a student, assistant, and lead instructor at Taekwondo4Fitness.

 Since I experienced different types of abuse during my childhood, it has always been my highest priority to safeguard children and vulnerable people in my duty of care.
-I do the best I can to keeping them safe from potential harm or abuse because I don’t want anyone to experience the same as I did.
+I do the best I can to keep them safe from potential harm or abuse because I don’t want anyone to experience the same as I did.
 Children are always the ones who suffer the most, and it can influence their entire life.
-For this reason, I also took part in a welfare officer specific education as an addition to my professional Level 2 Children’s Fitness Coach qualification with Future Fit Training and regular safeguarding pieces of training and workshops with different providers like UK Coaching.
+For this reason, I also took part in a welfare officer-specific education and my professional Level 2 Children’s Fitness Coach qualification with Future Fit Training and regular safeguarding pieces of training and workshops with different providers like UK Coaching.

-Due to the COVID-19 pandemic in March 2020, I stopped offering classes at a venue.
+Due to the COVID-19 pandemic in March 2020, I stopped offering venues classes.
 The safety of my family and members is my highest priority.
 Instead, I moved entirely online to keep my members active, fit and engaged during these challenging times of crisis.

 In March 2021, Taekwondo4Fitness became an association of the Independent Taekwondo Organisation (ITO), and I took the role of Chairman and Examination Director – Instructor & Trainer Education in the United Kingdom.
 As an ITO Examiner, I have now the opportunity to grade my students without being dependant on other senior instructors.
 So my members can earn higher grades and a Kukkiwon blackbelt that is internationally recognised without any politics involved.

 Covid-19-restrictions were lifted on the 19th of July 2021.
-After over 18 months of teaching online, in cooperation with Active Partnerships, I am in the process of returning to a venue to deliver physical sessions for the youth and adults.
-Depending on the number of participants, I may introduce additional courses later for different age groups.
+After over 18 months of teaching online, in cooperation with Active Partnerships, I returned to a venue to deliver physical sessions for the youth and adults.

 You can be easily tempted to make unhealthy choices to comfort your life, even as a vegetarian or vegan.
 For this reason, I became a Nutrition Advisor who has been following a plant-based diet for over a decade.
 To find out more, please click here.